 35. My anxiety doesn’t define me.

 You are SO much more than your anxiety!
 That’s an indisputable fact.
 There’s so much about you that is not anxiety.
-Your hopes, your dreams, your laughter, your interests, and those little quirks that make you who exactly you are.
+Your hopes, your dreams, your laughter, your interests, and those little quirks that make you exactly who you are.

 Calming Affirmations Printables!